Parse

 Parse gives you a beautiful structure to observe natural reactions.

 Don’t rush, they’ll tell you what they’re thinking, when you learn how to listen.
+Commit to the vibe, Fraser’s material works best when you lean all the way into the persona, speak like a mind reader and pause like a prophet.

 Fragmented Thoughts

-eyes wide open, wondering how you knew so much with so little.
+Parse is quiet mentalism with a loud impact.
+It doesn’t shout, it whispers and people will lean in closer, eyes wide open, wondering how you knew so much with so little.

-and mind reading apps that feel like awkward phone tricks.
+In these days of highly gimmicked decks and mind reading apps that feel like awkward phone tricks.

 Parse is a breath of sacred air; Minimalist, and meaningful.

-And in that moment you become the mind reader
+You’re not just revealing a card.
+You’re revealing a thought or a moment and in that moment you become the mind reader

 they always wanted to believe in.